i-doit/knowledge-base/docs/en/basics/logbook.md

 Global Logbook
 --------------

-The logbook in which all changes are incorporated is located at **Extras → CMDB → Logbook → List view logbook**.
+The logbook in which all changes are incorporated is located at **Extras → CMDB → Logbook**.
 There you can filter the entries by various parameters.
 If possible, an entry also contains the specific changes (Which value was changed and in what respects?).

 [![Global Logbook](../assets/images/en/basics/logbook/1-lb.png)](../assets/images/en/basics/logbook/1-lb.png)